Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS: Numerical Results

-Fig.~\ref{fig:perfectcsi} plots the bit error rate (BER) for uncoded $4$-QAM (quadrature amplitude modulation) transmissions, assuming perfect I/O relation knowledge at the receiver.
-The proposed IOTA pulses offer ideal BER performance similar to the sinc filter due to the orthogonality of the pulse.
-With perfect I/O relation knowledge, we observe no significant performance difference between the sinc, the Gaussian-sinc~\cite{Chockalingam2025_gs} and the proposed IOTA pulses due to their near-orthogonality.
-However, the Gaussian filter has poor BER due to its non-orthogonality.
+Figs.~\ref{fig:ber}(\subref{fig:ber_perfectcsi})-(\subref{fig:ber_estcsi}) plot the bit error rate (BER) for uncoded $4$-QAM (quadrature amplitude modulation) transmissions for perfect and estimated I/O relation knowledge at the receiver respectively.
+I/O relation estimation is performed similar to Section~\ref{subsec:io_rel}, i.e., using a separate pilot frame with pilot SNR equal to the data SNR.
+Note that the Gaussian filter has poor BER due to its non-orthogonality, and the poor NMSE for I/O relation with the sinc filter (Fig.~\ref{fig:nmse}) results in poor BER with estimated I/O relation.
+Due to their orthogonality, localized behavior, and improved NMSE performance from Fig.~\ref{fig:nmse}, the proposed IOTA pulses offer ideal BER performance with both perfect and estimated I/O relation, with improved performance due to lower NMSE over the Gaussian-sinc filter from~\cite{Chockalingam2025_gs}.